k3s-io/docs/docs/cli/secrets-encrypt.md

 </TabItem>
 <TabItem value="High-Availability">

-The steps are the same for both embedded DB and external DB clusters.
+The steps are the same for both embedded DB and external DB clusters. or brevity, the servers will be referred to as S1, S2, S3.

 To rotate secrets encryption keys on HA setups:

 1. Start up all three K3s servers with the `--secrets-encryption` flag.
-For brevity, the servers will be referred to as S1, S2, S3.
+F
     :::note Notes
-    - Starting K3s without encryption and enabling it at a later time is currently *not* supported.
     - While not required, it is recommended that you pick one server node from which to run the `secrets-encrypt` commands.
     :::